MWoodshop/pokemon_project_1/user_stories.md

 As a visitor
 When I visit a pokemon Show page
-Then I see a link to update that pokemon "Update pokemon" When I click the link
+Then I see a link to update that pokemon "Edit pokemon" When I click the link
 I am taken to '/pokemons/:id/edit' where I see a form to edit the pokemon's attributes:
-When I click the button to submit the form "Update pokemon" Then a `PATCH` request is sent to '/pokemons/:id', the pokemon's data is updated, and I am redirected to the pokemon Show page where I see the pokemon's updated information
+When I click the button to submit the form "Edit pokemon" Then a `PATCH` request is sent to '/pokemons/:id', the pokemon's data is updated, and I am redirected to the pokemon Show page where I see the pokemon's updated information